 - anger at being placed in this situation

-- shame at having to raise your grandchild
+- shame at your family’s situation

 - guilt that you’re somehow to blame

-- anxiety about the future.
+- anxiety and uncertainty about the future.

 As well as having to cope with your own feelings of grief and loss, you might also be helping your grandchild with her feelings.